QueenieCplusplus/ND/README.md

 Secure Neighbor Discovery

-to avoid DOS by implementing RA (Router Advertisement) Guard, to filter the orifinal router in Link-state layer.
+to avoid DOS by implementing RA (Router Advertisement) Guard, to filter the orifinal router in Link-state layer via ND header.